donanhnguyen/blackjack/README.md

     <img src="/images/screen1.png" width="500px" height="450px"</img>
 </div>

+Created 2 arrays, one with 4 Suits and one with 13 Faces.
+Loop through both arrays and create 4 cars on each suit with each face value.
+Card is created as Object.

 ### 2. Shuffling the deck

 <div>
     <img src="/images/screen2.png" width="500px" height="200px"</img>
 </div>

+Loop through deck 1000 times and randomly switches the value of 2 random cards.

 ### 3. Calculating hand score

 <div>
     <img src="/images/screen3.png" width="500px" height="250px"</img>
 </div>

+Loop through player or dealer's hand and calculate total score.
+Aces are worth 1 point, but if total score does not go over 21 with an Ace, then Ace is worth 11.